 In accordance with ASC Topic 815 "Derivatives and Hedging", the convertible debentures above included a down-round provision under which the conversion price could be affected by future equity offerings.
 Instruments with down-round protection are not considered indexed to a company's own stock under ASC Topic 815, because neither the occurrence of a sale of common stock by the company at market nor the issuance of another equity-linked instrument with a lower strike price is an input to the fair value of a fixed-for-fixed option on equity shares.
-During fiscal year 2011, the down-round provisions for convertible debentures and warrants were terminated after 18 months from such issuance pursuant to the Debenture agreement and thus no longer considered a derivative.
+During fiscal year 2011, the down-round provisions for convertible debentures and warrants that were issued during fiscal 2010 were terminated after 18 months from such issuance pursuant to the Debenture agreement and thus no longer considered derivatives.
+However, the down-round provisions for convertible debentures and warrants that were issued in May 2012 are considered derivative as of June 30, 2012 (see Note 8).